Change the world one pair of pants at a time, buying them from a democratic welfare state like the UK.

 It's possible to buy all the parts, including raw microfibre, made in the UK, but there isn't a cheap range of welfare state pants in the shops.
 This site might help.
 If you want to help cotton farmers in Labed villiage in India, you can pay for a minimum order to be imported to a UK yarn factory and that's a better way to help people in India and in the UK, as well as trying to get India to introduce a welfare state.
 Whatever way, this site might help.

-This page is just a quick guide to the term "ethical fashion", which crowded-out the more precise terms that are roughly acknowledged on the acknowledgements page.
+This page is just a quick guide to the term "ethical fashion", which crowded-out the more precise terms that are roughly acknowledged on the Ethics page.

 "Ethical" is not a clear adjective; it is a type of adjective.
 To call something "ethical" without saying which ethic is to beg the question: people search for the term "Ethical fashion definition" but it is a made-up vague term; it is the wrong place to start.
 If you pretend that a mass movement of consumers sprung-up with that question, and that you are the person to answer it, then you have a chance to answer it to journalists and MPs or pay lobbyists to find you space in the House of Lords or advisors to the Mayor of London's London Fashion Week - the two seem to overlap.